 The web world has provided a virtual world in which practically everyone is living these days.
 The presence of social media like Facebook and Twitter has given the power to every individual to express their opinions about everything and anything under the sun.

-Monitor Employees Social Media at Work:
+Monitoring Employees Social Media Activity at Work:

 1. Waste of time:

-People who are adept at using social media well, will ensure that they use strong privacy settings which will not allow companies to dig the information out, other possibilities are that the employer can create a fake account to mislead the companies for the information.
+People who are adept at using social media well will ensure that they use strong privacy settings which will not allow companies to dig the information out, other possibilities are that the employer can create a fake account to mislead the companies for the information.

 While figuring out the right account and then going through is not the time worth that an organization should waste, but they need to put the same energy for the growth of their company and employees.

 2. Too much control: